Butzlabben/k0s-test/README.md

-# Bootstrapping k0s cluster on Hetzner
+# Bootstrapping highly available k0s cluster on Hetzner

 This directory provides an example flow with `k0sctl` tool together with Terraform using Hetzner as the cloud provider.